takers1124/BioStimulantWebTool/README.md

     - Recommendations.csv - Question specific recommendations.
     - FinalRollup.csv - Any additional recommendations based on all the user choices for previous questions.
     - Counties.csv - Lookup csv table for county/map based selection specific recommendations.
+3. www folder containing any images to be displayed

+## How to create the web app
+####  Note: There are several ways to set up a github repository.
+This is one way that this can be done
+1. Add the above components to a github directory
+2. Open RStudio and set up a new project (File -> New Project)
+3. Select Version Control then Git and add your github URL and a project name
+4. Click Create Project
+5.